Healthy Homes Assessment Pauatahanui

 Home Assessments Pauatahanui for Rental Properties

-There are numerous things to look over when conducting a house assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
-A few examples are:
+There are a variety of concerns to check during the home inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
+Some examples include:

 • Is the heater equipped with sufficient capacity?

-The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling can be extremely costly for property managers and landlords.
-For expert advice get in touch today to schedule your rental properties house evaluation.
+The repercussions of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently being on the wrong side of an tenancy solutions ruling can be extremely costly for property managers and landlords.
+For specialist advice, call now and schedule your rental property home evaluation.

 home assessments for rental properties